Meet Your Makers | Kathryn Tomajan of FAT GOLD

 Now, Tomajan oversees two olive oil operations—a rarity for a woman anywhere in the world.
 Along with Robin Sloan and Bryan Tradup, she produces olive oil that functions as a ready-made lightning bolt, trapped in tin, emblazoned with the Fat Gold moniker.

-In honor of this tin’s inclusion in our inaugural Big Fat Box, we spoke about Fat Gold’s beginnings, and what it can do for our understanding of quality and access.
+We spoke about Fat Gold’s beginnings, and what it can do for our understanding of quality and access.

 It’s been about five years since you first leased a grove in Sunol.
 I’m curious how your relationship to olive groves has evolved since taking one under your wing, and deciding to expand your sourcing in the way that you guys have.